2023 NWC Thailand Conservation Expedition

 What follows is a sample packing list but you know yourself better than we do so please adjust accordingly.
 We recommend you bring a larger piece of luggage like a roller, duffel bag, or backpack, as well as a smaller backpack that you can bring on daily outings, weekend excursions and shorter activities.

-“Less is more” is a packing tip we encourage for all our travelers.
-The list below should cover everything you would need, but know yourself and what you are comfortable traveling with.
-We suggest bringing only as much as you would be able to carry on your own.
+“Less is more” is a packing philosophy we encourage.
+The list below should cover everything you would require, but you should adjust accordingly based on your needs.
+We suggest bringing only as much as you can carry.

 CLOTHES: (quantities depend on your trip length)